What is Witnet?¶

 Smart Contracts Are Not What You Were Told¶

 Over the last years, blockchain technology has promised to revolutionize business by allowing creation of "smart contracts" that, unlike paper contracts, are impossible to breach.

-This is a really powerful idea.
 If you can write a smart contract that:

 - implements the logic of an agreement, and

 - can execute the clauses of the contract on its own (like paying Alice or Bob depending on the outcome of some event),